SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 Part 1.

 I used a Markdown table for table of contents because it gives more better with alternating shaded rows for this great big blob of content links.
-Just a small related point, I also got rid of text centering for everything under the header row by taking off the colons, so that
+Just a small related point, I also got rid of text centering for everything under the header row by taking off the colons, so that the line
 | :----: | :----: | :----: |
 became:
 | ---- | ---- | ---- |